 What do you need to do now?

-Identify which conditions require you to submit further details or information, and when these have to be complied with.
-Some conditions must be complied with before a development is started, some regulate how the work is undertaken, others require actions before a building is occupied or a use commences whilst certain conditions will seek to regulate how the completed development is to be used or control possible changes in the future.
+Check your planning Decision Notice carefully.
+Planning conditions may be applied to limit and control the way in which the planning permission is implemented.
+A full list of conditions used in each approval is in the issued Decision Notice.
+Some conditions must be complied with before a development is started, some regulate how the work is undertaken, others require actions before a building is occupied or a use commences whilst certain conditions will regulate how the completed development is to be used or control possible changes in the future.

-The applicant has the right to appeal against the imposition of a condition if it is considered to be unreasonable.
+There is a right to appeal against the imposition of a condition if it is considered to be unreasonable.
 You can lodge an appeal within 6 months of the date of decision.
 Contact Planning Services if you want to explore this further as any commencement during the appeal process may invalidate the consent.

-Discharging Conditions / Applications for condition compliance
+Discharging Conditions / Applications for Condition Compliance

-Information submitted should clearly identify the condition number and application reference number to which it relates.
+Identify which conditions require you to submit an Application for the Discharge of Conditions.
+Applications should be submitted and payment made through the Planning Portal.
+Please provide the original planning permission reference number and the numbers of all the conditions that you wish to discharge.
 Allow adequate time to submit requests to discharge conditions, as the Council may need to seek specialist advice from other departments such as Highways or Environmental Health.

 Where details submitted are inadequate, the Council will reject applications for condition compliance.
 A condition is only discharged when written approval is given by Planning Services.